pinecone-io/pinecone-datasets/README.md

 * `batch_size` and `concurrency` - for controlling the upserting process
 * `kwargs` - for passing additional parameters to the index creation process

----

-🚨 *NOTE* Creating an index from a dataset will always create a new index.
-If you want to upsert to an existing index, you can use the document iterator with Index.upsert method from Pinecone Client

----

 ## For developers